MargotZhao/Gen-AI-Project/README.md

 Evaluation: Computed accuracy and detailed classification report (precision, recall, F1).

-3. ⚙️ Implementation & Demo (20 pts)
+3. ⚙️ Implementation & Demo
 Implementation is completed entirely in PyTorch with the Hugging Face Transformers library.

 📄 All model training steps, from preprocessing to evaluation, are included in the notebook.